This post may contain affiliate links. Please read my disclosure policy.

-Strawberry Rolls with cream cheese icing – perfect for a weekend breakfast or brunch.
-Delicious sweet rolls with strawberry jam and fresh strawberries.
+Strawberry Rolls with Cream Cheese Icing – perfect for a weekend breakfast or brunch.
+Delicious sweet rolls with scrumptious strawberry jam and rich cream cheese icing.

 I’ve been wanting to make these strawberry rolls for a while now and today was the perfect day for them.
-The hand model bought me these gorgeous strawberries and they’re so delicious and sweet.
-I for one love cinnamon rolls but the hand model has had enough of them, I admit I make them a lot.
-I’ve made cherry rolls before and I loved them, and I’ve made cinnabons before and a lot of other rolls you can find here on my blog.
-But I have to say these strawberry rolls are totally my favorite.
+I, for one, love cinnamon rolls but felt like something a little more summery.
+I’ve made cherry rolls before and I loved them but I have to say these strawberry rolls are totally my favorite.

 There’s just something about strawberries, they’re so sweet and amazing, one of my favorite berries.
 For the dough I used the cinnabons recipe which I cut in half here and used margarine instead of butter because so many people asked me before if it would be any different with margarine vs butter.
 To tell you the truth, it tastes the same to me, they’re just as flaky with margarine as with the butter.
 Some people might not want to use margarine for health reasons so feel free to use butter instead.